ng-Classic/ng-classic/aio/content/guide/upgrade.md

 You define the different portions of the UI as components and compose them into a full user experience.

 You can also do this in AngularJS, using *component directives*.
-These are directives that define their own templates, controllers, and input/output bindings - the same things that Angular Classiccomponents define.
+These are directives that define their own templates, controllers, and input/output bindings - the same things that Angular Classic components define.
-Applications built with component directives are much easier to migrate to Angular Classicthan applications built with lower-level features like `ng-controller`,  `ng-include`, and scope inheritance.
+Applications built with component directives are much easier to migrate to Angular Classic than applications built with lower-level features like `ng-controller`,  `ng-include`, and scope inheritance.

-To be Angular Classiccompatible, an AngularJS component directive should configure these attributes:
+To be Angular Classic compatible, an AngularJS component directive should configure these attributes:

 | Attributes                         | Details |
 |:---                                |:---     |